-A stroke can have many causes, but about ten different factors cause over 90% of all strokes.
-Out of these, having high blood pressure can put you at the highest risk of stroke.
-In fact, people with high blood pressure are twice as likely to experience a stroke.
-Others factors, such as consumption of alcohol and drugs, may also influence your chances of having a stroke.
+A stroke can have many causes, but 90% of events are attributed to a few specific issues.
+People with high blood pressure are twice as likely as people with regular blood pressure to experience a stroke.
+Others factors, such as alcohol and drug consumption, can also influence the risk of stroke.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.